dotnet/docfx/Documentation/spec/metadata_format_spec.md

 The YAML metadata section does not have to contain all *properties*.
 The only *property* that **MUST** appear is "uid", which is used to match the same *item* in metadata file.

 The most common scenario for using YAML section is to specify which *item* the markdown doc belongs to.
-But you can also override *item* *property* by defining one with the same name in YAML section.
-In the above example, the *property* "summary" will override the same one in metadata.
+But you can also overwrite *item* *property* by defining one with the same name in YAML section.
+In the above example, the *property* "summary" will overwrite the same one in metadata.

 Same as language context, the following *properties* **SHALL NOT** be overridden: uid, id, alias, children, parent.